wmdmark/backbone-rivets-example/tutorial.md

 ```
 This view demonstrates a few interesting features beyond basic binding that we will review a little later.

-#### Step 3: The Views
+#### Step 4: The Views

-Next let's create the Backbone View to bind actually apply the bindings to the form.
+Next let's create the Backbone Views to apply the bindings to our templates.

 ```coffeescript
 class ContactFormView extends Backbone.Model